msiemens/tinydb/docs/intro.rst

 Why Use TinyDB?
 ---------------

-- **tiny:** The current source code has 1200 lines of code (with about 40% documentation) and 1000 lines tests.
-For comparison: Buzhug_ has about 2500 lines of code (w/o tests), CodernityDB_ has about 7000 lines of code (w/o tests).
+- **tiny:** The current source code has 1800 lines of code (with about 40% documentation) and 1600 lines tests.

 - **document oriented:** Like MongoDB_, you can store any document (represented as ``dict``) in TinyDB.